 LDR (Light Dependent Resistor) is a simple, cheap electronic device.
-Simply speaking this is a resistor in which resistance varies depending on light intensity.
-You’ve probably seen typical LDR in some projects where light intensity has to be taken in to account.
-They can be used to activate light switches, alarms, adjust display brightness and more.
+Simply speaking, this is a resistor in which resistance varies depending on light intensity.
+You’ve probably seen typical LDR in some projects where light intensity has to be taken into account.
+They can be used to activate light switches, alarms, adjust display brightness, and more.
 Light-dependent resistors can be different types.
 They vary in light-sensitive material used.
 Visible spectrum LDR is made using Cadmium Sulphide (CdS) or Cadmium Selenide (CdSe).
 This material is sensitive to the wavelength range from 400nm – 850nm.
-For near infrared spectrum (1μm – 3μm) there are PbS or PbSe materials used.
+For the near-infrared spectrum (1μm – 3μm) there are PbS or PbSe materials used.
 For deeper infrared range (3μm – 1000μm) there are InSb and InAs.